hermetic-architecture-portal/react-auto-edit/readme.md

   * Joi.array
 * Some Joi attributes that React Auto Edit will respond to are:
   * fk() from [joi-key-extensions](https://www.npmjs.com/package/joi-key-extensions) - a select component will be shown, offering candidate values based on the foreign key reference
+  * meta({ displayName: true}) - fields tagged with this attribute are used as the display name fields for an entity
+  * meta({ generated: true })
+    * used to indicate the field is generated server side (e.g. SQL identity columns, audit fields)
+    * tagged field will be rendered as a readonly element
+    * when a newly created entity is saved React Auto Edit expects the POST API to return the object with server generated fields supplied.
+It will update the client side entity with the server generated fields.
   * label() - field label to display
   * description() - a tooltip will be displayed by the field with the supplied description
   * max() - applied to number and string fields